vincentbarr/vincentbarr.github.com/_posts/2015-12-15-on-storytelling.md

 layout: post
 title: "On Storytelling"
 alias: /essais/2015-12-15-on-storytelling
-excerpt: Notes from a refreshing workshop.
+excerpt: Notes from an invigorating workshop.
 comments: true
 ---

 > Storytelling and listening are reciprocal; water takes the shape of its glass.

-A few years ago, I attended a day-long storytelling workshop.
+A few years ago, I joined a group of twelve strangers, ranging in age from 27 to 75, for a six-hour workshop on storytelling led by Jerome Deroy and Terence Mickey.
+I learned that good storytelling requires a lot of you: listening, feeling, writing, sharing, and vulnerability.

 I left the workshop delighted, and exhausted.

-The workshop's ingredients:
--two excellent instructors, Jerome Deroy and Terence Mickey
--twelve students, ages 27 to 75
--six hours
--one tape recorder, ten tapes, pencils, and paper
--listening, feeling, writing, sharing, and – of course – storytelling
--vulnerability

-The day began with a discussion of the importance of listening and followed with a handful of listening exercises.
-This set the tone for the remainder of the workshop and made it easy to refrain from taking notes.

-While my inner stenographer documented its displeasure, the rest of me later enjoyed recalling the most important points from the session, as follows.
+Since note-taking and great listening were at odds with one another, I had to control my inner stenographer.
+Now, I'll share the salient pints that I can remember.

 ## High resolution listening
 > I strain to hear the speaker clearly over the noise in the hallway.
 Might we close the door?

-As a speaker tells their story, take inventory of both internal distractions (e.g. I'm hungry) and external distractions (e.g. the guy next to me is typing on a mechanical keyboard using his elbows).
-A distraction is anything that comes to mind – thoughts, judgments – or body – discomfort, cravings – requiring your attention and thus distracting disrupting listening.
+As a speaker tells their story, take inventory of both your internal distractions (e.g. I'm hungry) and external distractions (e.g. the guy next to me is typing on a mechanical keyboard using his elbows).
+For example, it could be a thought, a feeling, a judgment, or a physical sensation.
+Your inner voice bringing these needs to your attention competes with the voice of the person speaking right there in front of you.

 _Am I thinking about the bills I will have to pay?_
-_I'm cold.
+_It feels cold in here.
+I wish I brought a sweater.
+I wonder if the heat will kick on soon.
 Is it just me?_
-_Does my head itch?_
 _Am I missing a loved one?_

-For internal distractions, acknowledge and, then, dismiss them.
+To ease internal distractions, try to acknowledge and then dismiss them.

-For external distractions, particularly those under your immediate control, take action to remove them.
-Out them.
+To ease external distractions, particularly those under your immediate control, take action to remove them.
+No need to wait or muffle your needs.

-If the room is too cold, then it is distracting your listening.
-If you feel this way, it's likely that others do, too.

-Rather than second-guessing your internal temperature, observing what others are wearing and scanning the room for body language that signals others are cold for validation, say something.
+So, the next time you face an external distraction, instead of second-guessing your body and wondering whether your body temperature is abnormal and then seeking validation by scanning the room for others shivering around you, just do something about it.

 ## A story well told
-> How do you engineer a story so that your listener feels what your character felt without telling the listener what your character felt?
+> How can you help a listener connect to your story?

-Listen to people tell their stories.
-Take note of the moments when a speaker lures you in, when you begin to feel something.
+First, listen to people tell their stories.
+Take note of the exact moments when a speaker lures you in, when you lean in and rest your elbows on your knees or feel a tingling on your scalp.

 _What happened?
 Was it the content?
+Was it their body language?
 Did you see it with your eyes or hear it with your ears?_

-Here are a few patterns that engaged me as a listener.
+Here are a few patterns that I've found engage me as a listener.

 **Pausing**
 Don't rush.

 Wait.
 Breathe.
 Begin again.
 Stop.
 Continue.

-**Honesty**
+**Honesty & Vulnerability**
 Tell the story as it were, not as you prefer it to be.

-Share an unpopular reaction or an example of your unrefined behavior.

-**Share flaws, bruises, and bumps**
-I believe imperfection builds trust, resembles reality, and helps me to silence my own obstacles that may arise as I begin comparing your story to my own when enough similarities arise.

-Professionally and personally, I try hard to steer clear of people who are averse to the phrase, 'I don't know.'

-**Vulnerability**
+Unpopular opinions, unflattering behavior, and repeated mistakes are part of life.
+To tell an honest story is to tell a story with imperfections, which is to tell a story that is believable and that your audience can relate to.

-A speaker who is vulnerable as they tell their story, not just in the tale, has my heart and ear.
+As for vulnerability, well, a vulnerable speaker has my heart and ear.

+They include the details that once made them uncomfortable, details that they could have left out and probably would have preferred to.
+However, they chose not to.

 **Tone and volume**
 Events, descriptions, and time convey the content of the speaker's story while tone and volume help reveal the emotion of the speaker (and may wake a dozing listener).